 Melamine Sponges: Utilising Open-Cell Technology for Efficient Stain Removal

 Though they do resemble cellulose sponges, melamine sponges (also called magic sponges) get their noted cleaning power from their open-cell technology.
-This means that these cells — once exposed to water or liquid — can actively absorb a substance.
+This means that these cells — once exposed to liquid — can actively absorb a substance.
 As the World Health Organisation (WHO) notes, melamine itself is a chemical compound that has a huge array of uses.

 Where and How Can Melamine Sponges be Used?